Elon Musk's Philly hearing moved up 1 day; DA Krasner asks for more security

 PHILADELPHIA -- The judge overseeing the lawsuit against Elon Musk and his $1 million giveaway to registered voters who sign a petition supporting the First and Second amendments has moved up a hearing in the case to Thursday at 10 a.m., bumping it up from Friday, according to a new order.

-Philadelphia District Attorney Larry Krasner, who is filing the lawsuit against Musk, asked the judge overseeing the case Wednesday to "enhance its security" for the upcoming hearing.
+Philadelphia District Attorney Larry Krasner, who filed the lawsuit against Musk, asked the judge overseeing the case Wednesday to "enhance its security" for the upcoming hearing.

+RELATED: Philadelphia DA sues Elon Musk, super PAC over controversial $1M voter giveaway

 Krasner said in a new court filing Musk's post about the case on X has "triggered an avalanche of posts," including "antisemitic attacks" against the prosecutor.